flassh/docs/content/index.md

 ## Devices needed

-* Windows touch-screen tablet running a full version of Windows 10 (Windows 8.1 is also supported for a limited time).
+* Windows touch-screen tablet running a full version of Windows 10.
 Windows RT-based tablets are not supported.
 * Canon DSLR Camera [see supported cameras]({{< relref "booth/index.md#supported-cameras" >}})
 * iPhone or iPad with iOS 9 or newer (optional)

 ## Understanding pricing

-We offer 2 pricing options depending on your needs: **On-demand** and **Pro**
+We offer 2 pricing options depending on your needs: **On-demand** and **Pro**.

 You can choose either method and can switch between the options as needed.